 At the end of the SEL program, educators use the DESSA to evaluate students once again.
 This post-test data provides insight into whether an SEL intervention led to the expected improvements in students’ social and emotional skills.
-Evo SEL’s robust reporting makes it easy to run reports on an individual student or on a class, school, or an entire district.
+Aperture’s robust reporting makes it easy to run reports on an individual student or on a class, school, or an entire district.
 This data helps educators determine if their program is moving the needle toward ensuring that all students are building the social and emotional competencies they need to be successful.
 The data can also be used to inform decisions about program quality improvement, such as professional development opportunities for staff.

 Effective SEL instruction is essential for students’ success, and quality SEL assessments such as the DESSA can be used to ensure schools are developing and supporting the social and emotional skills of all students.
 The Aperture system supports program evaluation and helps you determine if your SEL program is effective.
 To learn more, fill out the form below to contact our team today.